-The engagement team is led by Mark Hodgson, who has significant experience on Local Government audits.
-Mark is supported by Sappho Powell who is responsible for the day-to-day direction of audit work and is the key point of contact for the group accountant.
+The engagement team is led by Mark Hodgson, who has significant experience on Local Government Audits.
+Sappho Powell, your Audit Manager will be on maternity leave during 2017, so Mark will be supported by Dan Cooke.
+Dan will be responsible for the day-to-day direction of audit work and is the key point of contact for the group accountant.